New PC Optimum program changes come into effect today

-If you’re a PC Optimum member, you may want to be aware of some changes coming to the program.
+If you’re a PC Optimum member, you may want to be aware of some program changes that take effect today.

-This week, users received an email informing them of amendments to the program’s terms and conditions.
+In late August, the loyalty program’s members received an email informing them of amendments to its terms and conditions.

-According to the company, the changes have been made to better protect point balances, safeguard against account takeovers, and will help ensure PC Optimum can “proactively inform you about any suspicious activity on your account.”
+According to the company, the changes have been made to protect point balances better, safeguard against account takeovers, and help ensure PC Optimum can “proactively inform you about any suspicious activity on your account.”

-Daily Hive reached out to Patrick Sojka, founder of Rewards Canada, to learn more about the changes and what they mean for members.
+Daily Hive contacted Rewards Canada’s founder, Patrick Sojka, to learn more about the changes and their implications for members.

 What are the changes to the PC Optimum terms and conditions?

-There are four key changes in the terms and conditions that will come into effect on October 31, 2024.
+Four fundamental changes in the terms and conditions have become effective on October 31, 2024.

-The first is a confirmation that program members can only open one PC Optimum account at any given time.
+The first is a confirmation that program members can only open one PC Optimum account at a time.

-Secondly, to prevent account takeovers, the rewards program will remove the option to create new household accounts.
+Secondly, the rewards program has removed the option of creating new household accounts to prevent account takeover.
 These accounts allowed members who live in the same home to contribute points to the same total and redeem them from the same points pool.

 PC Optimum added there are a few exceptions to this new rule.